-(fii) where a vacancy as is referred to in sub-paragraph (i) or (ii) has occurred, the Secretary-General of Parliament shall forthwith inform the Commissioner of Elections of such vacancy.
-The Commissioner of Elections shall thereupon require the Secretary of the political party to which such Member belonged to nominate a member of such party to fill such vacancy.
-Upon the receipt of such nomination the Commissioner shall declare such person to be the Member for the electoral district in respect of which the vacanty occurred;
+(iii) Where a vacancy as is referred to in subparagraph (i) or (ii) has occurred, the Secretary-General of Parliament shall forthwith inform the Commissioner of Elections of such vacancy.
+The Commissioner of Elections shall thereupon require the Secretary of the political party to which such Member belonged to nominate a member of such party 147[to fill such vacancy.
+A nomination made by the Secretary of such political party under this sub-paragraph shall be accompanied by an oath or affirmation, as the case may be, in the form set out in the Seventh Schedule, taken and subscribed or made and subscribed, as the case may be, by the person nominated to fill such vacancy.
+Upon the receipt of such nomination, accompanied by such oath or affirmation the Commissioner] shall declare such person to be the Member for the electoral district in respect of which the vacancy occurred: